Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Real-world applications

-The $K_0 = 50$ homogeneous groups found in the $k$-means phase for each of the five replicates were supplied to the merging phase which in each case terminated with $\hat C = 2$ syncytial groups.
+The 50 homogeneous $k$-means groups in each of the five replicates when supplied to the merging phase each terminated with $\hat C = 2$ syncytial groups.
 For the first replicate, the largest group has 178307 (99.4\%) voxels -- this is essentially the region of no activation.
-The other replicates had 178898 (99.7\%), 178129 (99.3\%), 179087 (99.8\%), and 178658 (99.6\%) voxels in this group.
+The other replicates have 178898 (99.7\%), 178129 (99.3\%), 179087 (99.8\%), and 178658 (99.6\%) voxels in this group.